Missed Sepsis Diagnosis

 Anyone can develop sepsis.
-But certain people have a higher risk, including people 65 years or older, with chronic medical conditions (kidney disease, lung disease, diabetes, cancer), with compromised or weakened immune systems, and infants younger than one.
+But certain people have a higher risk, including people who are 65 years or older, have chronic medical conditions (kidney disease, lung disease, diabetes, cancer) or have compromised or weakened immune systems as well as infants who are younger than one.

 Signs that someone has developed sepsis include:

 - A change in their mental status – confusion or disorientation

 - Sweaty or clammy skin

 - A systolic pressure (the upper number in blood pressure) reading equal to or less than 100 millimeters of mercury (mm Hg)